kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 **devDependencies** are dependencies you only need during development, like compilers that take your code and compile it into javascript, test frameworks or documentation generators.
 They are not installed transitively (if A depends on B dev-depends on C, npm install on A will install B only). *Example: grunt, your project uses grunt to build itself*.

 **peerDependencies** are dependencies that your project hooks into, or modifies, in the parent project, usually a plugin for some other library.
 It is just intended to be a check, making sure that the project that will depend on your project has a dependency on the project you hook into.
 So if you make a plugin C that adds functionality to library B, then someone making a project A will need to have a dependency on B if they have a dependency on C. They are not installed, they are only checked for. *Example: your project adds functionality to grunt and can only be used on projects that use grunt*.

+### jsconfig.json
+JavaScript experience is improved when you have a `jsconfig.json` file in your workspace that defines the project context. **`jsconfig.json` is a descendant of `tsconfig.json`**.
+The presence of `jsconfig.json` file in a directory indicates that the directory is the root of a JavaScript project.

+The `exclude` attribute tells the language service what files are not part of your source code (e.g. `node_modules`, `dist`).
+Alternatively, you can explicitly set the files in your project using the `include` attribute (e.g. `src/**/*`).

+Below are `compilerOptions` to configure the JavaScript language support.
+Do not be confused by `compilerOptions`, since no actual compilation is required for JavaScript.
+This attribute exists because `jsconfig.json` is a descendant of `tsconfig.json`.

+- `target`: This setting changes which JS features are downleveled and which are left intact.
+Modern browsers support all ES6 features, so `ES6` is a good choice.
+The values are "es3", "es5", "es6", "es2015", "es2016", "es2017", "es2018", "es2019", "es2020", "esnext".
+- `module`: Specifies the module system when generating module code.
+The values are "amd", "commonJS", "es2015", "es6", "esnext", "none", "system", "umd".
+- `baseUrl`: Lets you set a base directory to resolve non-absolute module names.
+With `"baseUrl": "."`, it will look for files starting at the same folder as the `jsconfig.json`.
+- `paths`: A series of entries which re-map imports to lookup locations relative to the `baseUrl`, e.g. `"@models/*": ["app/models/*"]`.
+- `checkJs`: Enable type checking on JavaScript files.
+This is the equivalent of including `// @ts-check` at the top of all JavaScript files which are included in your project.

 ### Live Reload and Hot Reload
 > When a file is edited, the dev server recompiles with the changes, then pushes a notification to the client code in the browser.
 The app code can then subscribe to "some file changed" notifications, re-import the new version of the code, and swap out the old code for the new code as the app is still running.